neverusedemacs/CloudHomeLabs/Personal_Branding/README.md

 S3 is pay per 1,000 requests, BUT within the free tier limits you pay after 20k requests.

+I have an example links page you can use [here](https://github.com/neverusedemacs/linktree)

 ### Amplify

 This is a pretty cool option that handles a lot of stuff for you.
 You can